Wisconsin 2020 Fraudulent Electors Challenge

 Lawsuit filed on behalf of Wisconsin voters challenging the fraudulent electors (including former Wisconsin GOP Chair Andrew Hitt) who attempted to submit alternate election results claiming that Donald Trump won Wisconsin’s 10 electoral votes following the 2020 election.
 The plaintiffs (two of whom were lawfully elected presidential electors) allege that on Dec.
 14, 2021, the day designated for the Electoral College to meet, the defendants — Wisconsin residents who were not legitimate presidential electors — met and “purported to cast their votes for Trump and Pence,” attempted to fill the vacancy of a member who did not attend the meeting, “executed a document titled Certificate of Votes of the 2020 Electors of Wisconsin” and, following standard certification procedures, transmitted the document to the president of the U.S. Senate, the archivist of the United States, the Wisconsin secretary of state and the chief judge of the U.S. District Court for the Western District of Wisconsin.
 According to the plaintiffs, they did so knowing President Joe Biden and Vice President Kamala Harris won the election in Wisconsin and therefore won the state’s electoral votes.
 The plaintiffs argue that the fraudulent electors were “fundamental to the scheme” to overturn the election that “caused permanent and irreparable damage to the country’s political institutions generally, and to representative government in Wisconsin specifically.”
 The plaintiffs allege that these fraudulent electors violated several Wisconsin statutes and federal laws (including engaging in a civil conspiracy and unlawfully holding public office) and that the defendants’ actions constitute a public nuisance.
 They seek to prevent the defendants from attempting to falsely assume the office of a presidential elector in the future and request monetary damages.
-On June 15, the case was moved to federal court.
+On June 15, 2022 the case was moved to federal court.
+On Feb.
+10, 2023, the case was remanded back to state court.
 Litigation is ongoing.

 Case Documents (WI county court)